-- Remote lessons can be without a mask if all parties are in separate rooms and alone. - Remote lessons have no time restrictions. - At this time, pre-recorded accompaniment will be the best solution to latency issues, rather than using a live accompanist. - The best sound quality is obtained by using a USB microphone (already recommended for student purchase) connected to a laptop or tablet that is hard-wired to a network plug using an ethernet CAT 5 cable. - Rooms with ethernet ports in the BMAC and Kulas buildings will already have the ethernet cables available to plug into.
-Depending on students' personal devices, they might require an additional adaptor to plug the ethernet cable into their device. - Voice practice rooms in BMAC and Kulas with ethernet plugs are BMAC 247, 235, BMAC 233, BMAC 232, BMAC 228, BMAC 134, BMAC 032, Kulas 227, Kulas 322, and Kulas 310. - Instrumental practice rooms in BMAC with ethernet plugs are BMAC 030, BMAC 029, BMAC 006, BMAC 127, and BMAC 131.
+- Remote lessons can be without a mask if all parties are in separate rooms and alone. - Remote lessons have no time restrictions. - At this time, pre-recorded accompaniment will be the best solution to latency issues, rather than using a live accompanist. - The best sound quality is obtained by using a USB microphone (already recommended for student purchase) connected to a laptop or tablet that is hardwired to a network plug using an ethernet CAT 5 cable. - Depending on students' personal devices, they might require an additional adaptor to plug the ethernet cable into their personal electronic device.
+The Conservatory has been approved for wiring all BMAC practice rooms with ethernet plugs, so we are hopeful that these rooms will have increased network capability by the end of the Spring term. - Currently, voice practice rooms in BMAC and Kulas with ethernet plugs are BMAC 247, 235, BMAC 233, BMAC 232, BMAC 228, BMAC 134, BMAC 032, Kulas 227, Kulas 322, and Kulas 310. - Currently, instrumental practice rooms in BMAC with ethernet plugs are BMAC 030, BMAC 029, BMAC 006, BMAC 127, and BMAC 131.